mi-vadim/awesome-interview/php/junior.md

-**PHP Variables and Data Types:**
-- Explain the difference between $var and $$var.
-- What are the basic data types in PHP, and how are they used?

-**Control Structures in PHP:**
-- Describe the purpose of the foreach loop in PHP.
-- How does the switch statement differ from an if-else statement?

-**PHP Functions:**
-- What is the difference between include and require in PHP?
-- Explain the concept of function parameters and arguments.

-**Working with Arrays in PHP:**
-- How do you check if a key exists in an associative array?
-- What is the difference between array_merge and array_merge_recursive?

-**PHP Error Handling:**
-- Discuss the use of try, catch, and finally blocks in PHP.
-- How can you suppress errors in PHP code?

-**PHP String Manipulation:**
-- Explain the difference between single-quoted and double-quoted strings.
-- How do you find the length of a string in PHP?

-**Working with Dates and Times:**
-- How can you format a date in PHP using the date function?
-- Discuss the purpose of the strtotime function.

-**PHP Superglobals:**
-- What is the significance of PHP's superglobals?
-- Explain the differences between $_GET and $_POST.

-**Object-Oriented Programming (OOP) Basics:**
-- Discuss the concepts of encapsulation and inheritance in OOP.
-- How do you instantiate an object in PHP?

-**File Handling in PHP:**
-- Explain the use of fopen, fwrite, and fclose for file handling.
-- How can you read the contents of a file into a string in PHP?

-**PHP Error Handling:**
-- Explain custom error handling using the set_error_handler function.
-- How would you handle fatal errors gracefully in PHP?

-**Working with Arrays in PHP:**
-- Discuss the use of the array_map and array_filter functions.
-- How can you perform a deep merge of two arrays in PHP?

-**Object-Oriented Programming (OOP) Basics:**
-- Discuss the concept of abstract classes and when to use them.
-- Explain the difference between method overloading and method overriding.

-**PHP Sessions and Cookies:**
-- How can you implement session persistence using database storage?
-- Discuss security best practices for handling session data.

-**PHP Namespaces and Autoloading:**
-- Explain autoloading with Composer and its advantages.
-- How can you autoload classes without using Composer?

-**Composer Package Management:**
-- Explain the purpose of the composer.json file in a PHP project.
-- How can you use Composer to install a specific version of a package?

-**Error Handling and Logging:**
-- Discuss the use of the set_exception_handler function for handling uncaught exceptions.
-- How can you customize error messages displayed to users without revealing sensitive information?

-**PHP Extensions:**
-- What is a PHP extension, and how can you load/unload extensions dynamically?
-- Discuss the role of the php.ini file in configuring PHP extensions.

-**OPcache Configuration:**
-- Explain how to configure OPcache for optimal performance.
-- How does OPcache handle file changes, and how can you clear the cache manually?

-**Working with DateTime:**
-- Discuss the use of the DateTime class in PHP for date and time manipulation.
-- How can you calculate the difference between two DateTime objects?
+**Arrays**
+ - What is the difference between indexed and associative arrays in PHP?
+ - How would you convert an indexed array to an associative array?

+**String Functions**
+ - Describe the purpose of strstr() and str_replace() functions.
+ - How would you replace all occurrences of "apple" with "orange" in a string?

+**Loops**
+ - Explain the difference between while, do-while, and for loops in PHP.
+ - Demonstrate a scenario where a do-while loop is more appropriate than a while loop.

+**Superglobals**
+ - What are PHP Superglobals and name any three?
+ - How would you use $_POST to retrieve user input from a form?

+**Functions**
+ - What is a function in PHP and how do you define it?
+ - Write a function that calculates the sum of numbers from 1 to n.

+**Error Handling**
+ - What is the difference between echo and print?
+ - How would you debug an issue where echo isn't displaying anything?

+**Conditions**
+ - Explain the use of if, else, and elseif in PHP.
+ - Write a script that prints "even" or "odd" based on a variable number.

+**Inclusion of Files**
+ - What are include and require statements?
+ - How would you handle errors in file inclusion using require_once?

+**Sessions**
+ - What is a session in PHP?
+ - How would you start a session and store a user's name in it?

+**Data Types**
+ - List and explain the types of data types in PHP.
+ - How do you determine the type of a variable and convert it to another type?